 Abstract

-Microscopy image video allows elaborated analysis of sub-cellular motions of organelles in a plant cell.
-The large data set obtained from the video can be only analyzed by automated algorithms.
+Video microscopy allows for elaborate analysis of the sub-cellular motions of organelles in plant cells.
+The large data set obtained from video can only be efficiently analyzed by automated algorithms.
 Here we develop a novel, data-oriented algorithm that can track the organelle movements and reconstruct the trajectories on stacks of image data.
 This method proceeds with three steps: (i) identification, (ii) localization and (iii) linking.
-The method combines topological data analysis and Ensemble Kalman Filtering, and it performs without assuming a specific motion model.
-Application of this method on the simulated data sets show good agreement comparing to its truth underground.
-We also test the developed method successfully on real data.
+This method combines topological data analysis and Ensemble Kalman Filtering, and does not assume a specific motion model.
+Application of this method on simulated data sets show good agreement with a known ground truth.
+We also demonstrate a successful test of our method on real data.

 Keywords: multi-target tracking, velocimetry, topological data analysis, ensemble Kalman filter, fluorescence microscopy